mlcourses/lab-3-blog-post-group2_cs281/post.md

 ### Example testing
-This is the same testing as A.<br https://github.com/mlcourses/lab-3-blog-post-group2_cs281/assets/108073642/cf37c88d-062a-487c-b540-a757192dc038
+This is the same testing as A.

+https://github.com/mlcourses/lab-3-blog-post-group2_cs281/assets/108073642/cf37c88d-062a-487c-b540-a757192dc038